 The Shopgirl Spritz

 1 oz lime juice

 Fresh Cranberries for garnish

-Fill a highball glass with ice, pour in the gin and cranberry juice and stir well.
+Fill a collins glass with crushed ice, pour in the gin, cranberry, and lime juices and stir well.
 Top with Club Soda and cranberries.

 I like to imagine Kathleen Kelly would drink this while listening to Joni Mitchell and reading Pride and Prejudice for the one millionth time.
 Or maybe that’s just what I want to do.
 At any rate, if this is the last movie that Tom Hanks and Meg Ryan ever make together, at least they went out on a high note.
 I’ll always laugh as Tom Hanks flirts with the cashier at Zabar’s, and get misty when Meg Ryan says tearfully, “I wanted it to be you so bad.”
 Watch it with a box of Kleenex (and a drink).
 Cheers!